'Time flies!' Celine Dion shares rare pic of twins on their 7th birthday

 "Can’t believe you are already seven years old," the Canadian chanteuse wrote on Instagram and Facebook.
 "Time flies!
 Happy birthday, my loves!
 I'm so proud of all of my boys!"

-The twins’ big brother, René-Charles Angélil, 16, also joined in the fun, sharing an action shot of the trio.
+A fan account for the twins' big brother, René-Charles Angélil, 16, shared an action shot of the trio.
 And, it’s clear Eddy and Nelson picked up a move or two while watching footage of the King of Pop, who passed away the year before they were born.

 More Pop Culture videos